Carriage Services (NYSE:CSV) Coverage Initiated by Analysts at Roth Capital

-Equities researchers at Roth Capital initiated coverage on shares of Carriage Services (NYSE:CSV) in a note issued to investors on Wednesday, Analyst Price Targets reports.
-The brokerage set a “buy” rating and a $48.00 price target on the stock.
-Roth Capital’s price target would suggest a potential upside of 24.55% from the stock’s current price.
+Roth Capital assumed coverage on shares of Carriage Services (NYSE:CSV) in a research report sent to investors on Tuesday morning, Benzinga reports.
+The firm issued a buy rating and a $48.00 target price on the stock.

-CSV has been the subject of several other reports.
-Zacks Investment Research raised shares of Carriage Services from a “hold” rating to a “buy” rating and set a $42.00 target price for the company in a research note on Tuesday, April 27th.
-Barrington Research lifted their target price on shares of Carriage Services from $42.00 to $46.00 and gave the stock an “outperform” rating in a research note on Thursday, April 22nd.
+Other research analysts also recently issued reports about the company.
+Barrington Research boosted their target price on Carriage Services from $42.00 to $46.00 and gave the stock an outperform rating in a research note on Thursday, April 22nd.
 They noted that the move was a valuation call.
-Four investment analysts have rated the stock with a buy rating, The stock has a consensus rating of “Buy” and a consensus price target of $41.50.
+Zacks Investment Research upgraded shares of Carriage Services from a hold rating to a buy rating and set a $42.00 price objective on the stock in a report on Tuesday, April 27th.
+Four equities research analysts have rated the stock with a buy rating, The stock presently has a consensus rating of Buy and a consensus price target of $41.50.

-Several large investors have recently made changes to their positions in CSV.
-LSV Asset Management grew its position in shares of Carriage Services by 193.2% during the 1st quarter.
-LSV Asset Management now owns 444,784 shares of the company’s stock valued at $15,651,000 after buying an additional 293,086 shares during the last quarter.
-Boston Partners grew its position in Carriage Services by 207.1% in the 4th quarter.
-Boston Partners now owns 146,746 shares of the company’s stock worth $4,596,000 after purchasing an additional 98,967 shares during the last quarter.
-Assenagon Asset Management S.A. bought a new position in Carriage Services in the 1st quarter worth about $3,222,000.
-Mechanics Bank Trust Department bought a new position in Carriage Services in the 4th quarter worth about $261,000.
-Finally, Bank of New York Mellon Corp lifted its stake in shares of Carriage Services by 43.3% in the 4th quarter.
-Bank of New York Mellon Corp now owns 148,354 shares of the company’s stock worth $4,646,000 after acquiring an additional 44,838 shares during the period.
-70.21% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently bought and sold shares of CSV.
+Lazard Asset Management LLC purchased a new position in shares of Carriage Services in the fourth quarter worth about $35,000.
+Whittier Trust Co. raised its stake in Carriage Services by 100.0% during the fourth quarter.
+Whittier Trust Co. now owns 1,200 shares of the company’s stock worth $38,000 after purchasing an additional 600 shares during the period.
+Oxler Private Wealth LLC purchased a new position in Carriage Services during the fourth quarter worth about $50,000.
+SG Americas Securities LLC purchased a new position in Carriage Services during the fourth quarter worth about $150,000.
+Finally, Fosun International Ltd purchased a new position in Carriage Services during the fourth quarter worth about $215,000.
+70.21% of the stock is currently owned by hedge funds and other institutional investors.

 Carriage Services, Inc provides funeral and cemetery services, and merchandise in the United States.
 It operates through two segments, Funeral Home Operations and Cemetery Operations.
 The Funeral Home Operations segment engages in the provision of consultation, funeral home facilities for visitation and memorial services, and transportation services; removal and preparation of remains; and sale of caskets and related funeral merchandise.